Fujifilm X-T2 vs Nikon D5300

 Travel and landscape photographers will find it useful that the D5300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the X-T2 and the D5300 have been discontinued, but can regularly be found used on eBay.
+Both the X-T2 and the D5300 have been discontinued, but can regularly be found used on ebay.
 The D5300 was replaced by the Nikon D5500, while the X-T2 was followed by the Fujifilm X-T3 .
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-T2 and D5300 can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Nikon D5300 Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T2 or the Nikon D5300 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.